 The Corned Beef Factory really is a corned beef factory, having corned and packed briskets for Chicago-area restaurants and grocery stores since 1948.
 A few years ago, as the city’s meat-packing district began morphing into a restaurant row, the family who runs it opened up a tiny retail operation up front selling sandwiches of what they do so well in back.
-I hesitate to call it a restaurant because it has no indoor tables and one large communal picnic table on the sidewalk, and service is a quaint dine-in-the-rough style whereby your order and name are inked on a tag.
-The sandwich gets constructed, wrapped and boxed.
-The box, wrapped with string tied into a bow, is yours to carry to an eating place.
+It was barely a restaurant, as it had no indoor tables — just one large communal picnic table on the sidewalk, with all sandwiches packed to go.
+In Summer, 2018, operations moved across the street to a place with actual tables and chairs.

-Inside the box you find a magnificent sandwich: corned beef, sliced thin the Chicago way, is moist and tender, just barely briny, remarkably lean and yet dramatically flavorful.
-It comes piled high in rye with either yellow or spicy mustard, a pickle spear, and a bag of house-made potato chips that are themselves remarkable: see-through thin, lightweight, and crisp.
+About the sandwich: corned beef, sliced thin the Chicago way, is moist and tender, just barely briny, remarkably lean and yet dramatically flavorful.
+It comes piled high in rye with either yellow or spicy mustard, a pickle spear, and house-made potato chips that are themselves remarkable: see-through thin, lightweight, and crisp.

 Nicely spiced pastrami is a good alternative.
 Like the corned beef, it is alarmingly lean but somehow extremely luxurious.
 Combos of both meats are available, known here as a Tom & Jerry sandwich; and anything is available with sliced Swiss cheese.
 And there are Reubens (as well as Tom & Jerry Reubens), loaded with sauerkraut and lubricated with 1000 Islands dressing.